b0nes164/SimpleComputeShaderHashTable/README.md

 # SimpleComputeShaderHashTable
-A Compute Shader Version of David Farell's HashTable, which in turn, is based off of Cliff Click's.
+A Compute Shader Version of Cliff Click's and subsequently David Farell's HashTable.